Flatware Box Turned Keepsake Box

 I’m sharing this old flatware box turned keepsake box.

 I hope you had a wonderful weekend.

 I had a great one and part of the reason for that was all of you!
 I am humbled and so grateful for the love and kindness shown to me, by all of you, this weekend.

 And if you missed that post, I’m hosting a giveaway for my birthday…with one of you being a lucky winner!
 So if you haven’t already, hop on over and enter to win!

 Here’s the link to the post all about it >>> ACR’s Birthday Giveaway

-I can not tell you how much I enjoyed all of the birthday wishes AND seeing how long each of you have been around here.
-That was really fun to see. :)
+I can not tell you how much I enjoyed all of the birthday wishes AND seeing how long each of you has been around here.
+That was really fun to see.

 For those of you that don’t follow along with me on Instagram, I also decided to step out of my comfort zone and shared a little more about me over there.

 Not the easiest thing for me to do.
 I can write a blog post sharing painting tips, home decor, or room makeovers all day long!

 But when it comes to really opening up, well, that’s a little bit more than I am usually comfortable with.